Mrfrey14/salesforceDev/How-to-Setup-Jest-for-LWC-Testing.md

         a) This can be automatically done by utilizing the sfdx [force:lightning:lwc:test:create](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_lightning.htm) command

-        a) If your javascript or the apex it calls does callouts to external systems, also make a folder called __mocks__ to put mock files/classes in
+        b) If your javascript or the apex it calls does callouts to external systems, also make a folder called __mocks__ to put mock files/classes in

 6) Create tests in the \_\_tests\_\_ folder and name them [fileYouAreTesting].test.js